 It’s time to replace that scrappy old roof.
 Are you wondering how much it will cost to install a new roof on your home or garage?
 If so, check out our just-updated new roof pricing guide for homeowners.

-Straight Off the Bat: It needs to be stated that not all roofs are made the same and not all roofers charge the same prices.
-That being said, most roofing contractors (and many insurance companies) will price their roof replacement services within $3.50 to $5.50 per square foot or $350 to $550 per square of architectural shingles installed.
-A square is equal to 100 square feet of roof surface.
-An average roof size is about 1,700 square feet.
+Straight off the bat: It needs to be stated that not all roofs are made the same and not all roofers charge the same prices.
+That said, on average, most contractors will charge between $4.25 and $6.50 per square foot or $425 to $650 per square (100 sq.ft.) to install or replace an asphalt shingle roof on a typical house.